hasura/learn-graphql/tutorials/backend/backend-stack/tutorial-site/content/languages/dotnet.md

 var client = services.GetRequiredService<HasuraDOTNetSample.IHasuraClient>();
 ```

-1. Lets add a simple get end-point to your application to return data from the GraphQL server using the new client
+9. Let's add a simple get end-point to your application to return data from the GraphQL server using the new client

 ```csharp
 app.MapGet("/getTodos", async (HasuraDOTNetSample.HasuraClient hasuraClient) =>